Go Idioms Index

 Today's Idiom = "A Friend In Need Is A Friend Indeed"

-A Friend In Need Is A Friend Indeed ( people who need help from us will act friendly towards us ... )
+A Friend In Need Is A Friend Indeed ( people who need things are often polite and act like friends; people who need help from us will act friendly towards us ... )

 A Foregone Conclusion